#18 - Removing Important Files `rm -r *`

 In recollection, twice I was using vifm

-(a command line file manager)
+(a command line file manager) with a hack to

-to its last directory on exit.
+automatically changing to its last directory on exit.
+I am

-I am modifying that hack for something safer and that
+modifying that hack for something safer and that will not let me

-will not let me get used to changing directories
+get used to changing directories automatically when exiting

 .